Can I Cook It

 Slice the Onions Evenly

-Use yellow or white onions (they caramelise best).
-Peel and halve them, then slice into thin half-moons, about ¼ inch thick.
-Uniform slices cook evenly, so take your time here.
+Use yellow or white onions.
+Slice into thin half-moons, about ¼ inch thick.

 2